 2. Threat Assessment Investigation and Response

 All reports of violent, threatening, stalking or other behavior or statements which could be interpreted as posing a threat to school safety will immediately be forwarded to the superintendent.
 Upon receipt of an initial report of any threat, the superintendent will take steps to verify the information, make an initial assessment, and document any decision involving further action.
 This investigation may include interviews with the person who made the statement(s) or engaged in the behavior of concern, interviews with teachers and other staff members who may have information about the individual of concern, interviews with the target(s) of the threatening statements or behavior, interviews of family members, physical searches of the individual of concern’s person, possessions, and home (as allowed by law and in cooperation with law enforcement), and any other investigatory methods that the superintendent determines to be reasonable and useful.
+The superintendent must confer with at least on member of the school’s guidance counseling staff as part of his/her investigation.

 At the conclusion of the investigation, the superintendent will determine what, if any, response to the threat is appropriate.
 The superintendent is authorized to disclose the results of his/her investigation to law enforcement and to the target(s) of any threatened acts.
 The superintendent may refer the individual of concern to the appropriate school administrator for consequences under the school’s student discipline policy or, if appropriate, report the results of his/her investigation to the student’s individualized education plan team.